 Learn about occupational folklife and history

-Reflect on work in their own community and personal beliefs about work
+Reflect on their own cultural groups, traditions, sense of place, and beliefs about work

 Examine the logging industry within American history and literature